ThomasMBury/personal-website-hugo/content/project/cardiac-dynamics/index.md

 highlight: true

 # Project summary to display on homepage.
-summary: "Classification of arrhythmia for patients with frequent premature ventricular complexes."
+summary: "Classification of mechanism in patients with frequent premature ventricular complexes."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.